 Helix International was uniquely qualified to solve this BCBS company's needs due to the proprietary Helix MARS migration platform.
 While alternative options do exist, the Helix MARS platform features several unique and differentiating advantages, such as the ability to extract, read, normalize, and manipulate data from archives without decompression.
 The platform includes 45 unique extractors for every legacy ECM commonly employed by enterprises.

 Additionally, the Helix MARS platform features the proprietary RTV program and RESTful APIs, which allow for records data to be viewed in any format without need of migrating the data, and without need of the legacy ECM, viewer, or any of the associated licenses.
-This unique approach to ECM migrations and retirement of legacy ECM solutions has saved over a trillion dollars to date for more than 500 enterprises, and is one of the many reasons why Helix International is IBM's premium partner of choice for ECM, ETL, and ESB projects.
+This unique approach to ECM migrations and retirement of legacy ECM solutions has saved over one billion dollars to date for more than 500 enterprises, and is one of the many reasons why Helix International is IBM's premium partner of choice for ECM, ETL, and ESB projects.